 We’ve open sourced our docs, Pixie, and all of our integrations, SDKs, and instrumentation agents, including New Relic Browser, to demonstrate this commitment.
 New Relic Browser monitoring provides real user monitoring (RUM) capabilities that help you measure the speed and performance of your site as end users enter from different web browsers, devices, operating systems, and networks.

 In our latest Nerdlog episode, Senior Product Manager Rebecca Rodriguez and Lead Software Engineer Martin Kuba further discuss our commitment to open source and showcase how to install, configure, and test the Browser agent, and submit an issue or pull request.
+Want to learn more about monitoring?
+Follow-up with log monitoring for cloud architectures.

 Subscribe to our Nerdlog emails to get weekly updates about the latest features and releases from the people who built them.
 Join the Nerdlog discussion live every Thursday at 12 p.m.
 PT (8 p.m.
 UTC) on Twitch or follow along in What’s New.